The poem below was inspired by Alison Nappi's: A wild woman is not a girlfriend. She is a relationship with nature.

 Can you love me when I'm bigger than you, when my presence blazes like the sun does, when it hurts to look directly at me?

+Can you love me then too?
 Can you love me under the starry sky, shaved and smooth, my skin like liquid moonlight?

 Can you love me when I am howling and furry, standing on my haunches, my lower lip stained with the blood of my last kill?